e1miran/Now-Playing-Serato/docs/index.rst

 * Windows
 * macOS (10.13/High Sierra to 10.15/Catalina)

 For everyone else, you will need to build and install locally.
-See `Developers <#Developers>`_ below.
+See `Developers <Developers.html>`_ below.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    installation
+   upgrading
    usage
    settings
    input/m3u